Home » What If I Suspect a Child Is Being Abused?

 After the CAC has assessed the child, law enforcement or judicial support may be engaged.
 Involving a Child Advocacy Center also provides an important close-gap that piggy-backs DFCS efforts to make sure the child receives medical and counseling services required for their recovery and healing.

 Remember, organizations that deal with child sexual abuse are trained to professionally evaluate and assess your report with special care to keep the child safe from additional harm.
 Trust these trained professionals to do their job, knowing they are there to protect the child.

-Click the button below to go to the Nation Center for Missing and Exploited Children’s Cyber Tipline.
-Upon completion of your report, the case is immediately processed and routed to the appropriate local authorities and the FBI hotline for child exploitation as well.
+Click the button above to go to the Nation Center for Missing and Exploited Children’s Cyber Tipline.
+Upon completion of your report, the case is immediately processed and routed to the appropriate local authorities and the FBI hotline for child exploitation.

-Note: It will take a few minutes to complete the report.
+Note: It will take several minutes to complete your report.
 If you are not sure about any of the questions, just do your best.
-Before you are done, the report will ask for your information, the child’s information and the abuser’s information to the best of your knowledge; and will also provide a place for any additional comments you may have.
+Before you are done, the report will ask for your information, the child’s information and the abuser’s information to the best of your knowledge.
+It will also provide a place for any additional comments you may have.
 Make sure to mark that it’s OK for them to contact you if they have questions.

 Reporting suspected child sexual abuse can be scary, especially for anyone who has ever had psychological trauma themselves.
 You may wonder how it will affect the parties involved: the accused, the child and yourself.
 But the cost of not reporting is devastating–a child being left to face his or her abuser alone again and an abuser continuing to have access to unlimited children to prey upon.

 Most offenders will steal the innocence of dozens of children before they are reported.
 That’s right, not one… dozens… per abuser!
 So yes, reporting may be uncomfortable; but you may be the only chance this child has for intervention.

 *The information provided above is for the United States only.